hbrc-fpga-class/peripherals/hba_quad/README.md

 updates before reading the encoder values.
 Then re-enable encoder updates after the values are read.
-The encoder counts will still be updated internally only the updating to the register bank is disabled.
+The encoder counts will still be updated internally only the updating to the register bank is paused.

 ## Port Interface